AngeloAvv/flutter_flavorizr/README.md

 ### Google Firebase

 In order to flavorize your project and enable Firebase in your flavor you have to define a firebase object below each OS flavor.
-Under the firebase object you must define the config path of the google-services.json (if you are under Android configuration) or GoogleService-Info.plist (if you are under iOS configuration).
+Under the firebase object you must define the config path of the google-services.json (if you are under Android configuration) or GoogleService-Info.plist (if you are under iOS or macOS configuration).

 As you can see in the example below, we added the path accordingly